SwapnilAryan97/kubernetes-commands/README.md

 ## Working with Pods and Deployments

 ### 1. Create a Deployment

-Deployments manage pods, ensuring that the desired number of pods are running.
+Deployments manage pods and ensure the desired number of pods are running.
 To create a deployment:

 ```bash
 kubectl create deployment <deployment-name> --image=<image-name>
 ```

-Example:
+Examples:

 ```bash
 kubectl create deployment nginx-depl --image=nginx
 kubectl create deployment mongo-depl --image=mongo
 ```

-For deleting
+To delete a deployment:

 ```bash
 kubectl delete deployment mongo-depl
 ```

-Check the deployment and pod status:
+Check the status of deployments and pods:

 ```bash
 kubectl get pods